jyutzler/Bridge-Systems/system.md

    * 4NT: quantitative

 #### 3♣ Puppet Stayman
-3♣ is a game-forcing artificial bid that is designed to find both 5-3 and 4-4 fits.
+3♣ is a game-forcing artificial bid that is used when responder has a three and/or four card major and is looking for an eight card fit with opener.
 It is on over 1NT and 2NT openings.

 Opener rebids: